Full body dog winter coat on a dog standing in the snow.

 Getting a wiggly, excited dog into a coat can be a challenge, especially when it’s cold outside.
 Simple, secure closures make the process quick and painless for both of you.
 Look for durable zippers with protective flaps to prevent fur from getting caught, or strong, wide Velcro straps that are easy to fasten even with gloves on.
 The goal is to get your dog geared up and out the door with minimal fuss so you can spend more time enjoying your walk.

-Reflective Safety Features
+Reflective Trim for Nighttime Safety

 Winter often means shorter days and walks in low-light conditions.
 To keep your dog visible and safe, choose a coat with built-in reflective elements.
 Reflective piping, trim, or logos will catch the light from streetlights and car headlights, making your dog much easier to see at dawn, dusk, and on overcast days.
 For added safety, you can pair the coat with one of our reflective dog collars to ensure maximum visibility from all angles.